Here is how we can help you

-On production of a holding deposit, or on receipt of payment for the "The Smart Deposit Solution" ( if applicable) we will reference the tenant using our comprehensive referencing system to ensure that only suitable tenants are moved into your property.
+On production of a holding deposit, we will reference the tenant using our comprehensive referencing system to ensure that only suitable tenants are moved into your property.

 Should we be managing your property, we will notify all necessary utilities & council tax depts of readings and move in dates etc. At this point you will be no longer liable for those bills on the property.

-We collect the due rent on the date that the tenant moved in, in monthly cycles and after commission charge deductions, transfer the balance to your account of choice on the Tenth day of the following month.
+We collect the due rent on the date that the tenant moved in, in monthly cycles and after commission charge deductions, transfer the balance to your account accordingly.
+You will receive notification of all transaction on your property account and a full rental statement at the end of each month.
 Any repairs on the property are usually deducted from the incoming rent unless other arrangements are in place.

 The landlord is always contacted for authorisation prior to any repair being undertaken if it is likely to exceed £100, unless property damage is likely by delaying repair work, in which case we will use our best judgement.